The M-type phospholipase A2 receptor (PLA2R) in the glomerular podocyte has been identified as the major target antigen in deposited immune-complexes.

 Risk of progression to renal failure is highest among patients with

-Although MN is usually idiopathic, patients may have treatable associated disorders, such as cancers, autoimmune disorders, or infections.
+Membranous nephropathy is usually idiopathic; however, patients may have treatable associated disorders, such as cancers, autoimmune disorders, or infections.

 Initial manifestations are typically those of nephrotic syndrome (eg, edema, nephrotic-range proteinuria, occasionally microscopic hematuria and hypertension).